code-savan/rccg/README-SUPABASE-SETUP.md

 - The application assumes that you have a `public/images` directory with the placeholder images referenced in the default data.
 - All text fields that contain line breaks use the `\n` character as a delimiter.
-- The JSON fields (contacts, weekly_programs, monthly_programs, upcoming_events) are stored as JSONB for better performance.
+- The JSON fields (contacts, weekly_programs, monthly_programs, upcoming_events, ministers, etc.) are stored as JSONB for better performance.